Alejogb1/job-board/blog-data/how-to-resolve-rubygems-rbenv-and-rbenv-vars-issues-in-ubuntu-2004.md

 id: "how-to-resolve-rubygems-rbenv-and-rbenv-vars-issues-in-ubuntu-2004"
 ---

-Alright, let's talk about the often-encountered, and frankly, sometimes frustrating trifecta of RubyGems, rbenv, and `rbenv-vars` on Ubuntu 20.04.
+, let's talk about the often-encountered, and frankly, sometimes frustrating trifecta of RubyGems, rbenv, and `rbenv-vars` on Ubuntu 20.04.
 I've spent my share of late nights untangling the spaghetti these tools can sometimes create, and I've learned a few things along the way, so I hope my experience will help you navigate these waters.
 It's a common source of headaches, particularly when you're juggling multiple ruby versions across different projects.

 The core problem generally stems from the way these tools interact with each other and the environment, specifically in the context of Ubuntu 20.04's rather particular setup. `rbenv` is designed to manage ruby versions, RubyGems manages packages, and `rbenv-vars` is a handy plugin for setting project-specific environment variables.
 The trouble often arises from environment path conflicts, incorrect ruby version selection, or misconfigured gems.
 Let’s break down these individual components and common issues.